mvnaol2026/Gravity-Does-Not-Exist/EN/01_introduction_and_chapters_1-3.md

 18. **Curvature of empty space and the non-material coordinate of time**
 19. **Physical time dilation** depending on the speed of motion or gravity

-Each of these points will be analyzed in this book — not for the sake of criticism itself, but to find a simpler and more mechanically logical explanation.
+Each of these misconceptions will be analyzed in detail throughout this book.
+The goal is not criticism for the sake of criticism.
+The goal is to prove that absolutely any of these phenomena has a much simpler, more intuitive, and mechanically logical explanation, completely stripped of mathematical fog.

-And now let us begin to search for correct answers and correct the misconceptions of science.
-Without mathematics.
+The virtue of the hypothesis presented here lies in its logic and its coherence as a single chain — stretching from the elementary particle to the Universe.
+No other alternative hypotheses or global official theories possess this quality.
+They lack interconnection into a unified chain, and quite often, they lack logic altogether.
+Most importantly, they fail to explain the mechanism of the processes, whereas the proposed hypothesis explains these mechanisms fully.

-Let us agree from the very beginning on the criteria by which hypotheses and theories should be properly evaluated.
+And from the very beginning, let us agree on the proper criteria for evaluating hypotheses and theories.
-There are two criteria that are commonly trusted in science.

-The first — a theory is supported by formulas that allow correct calculation of a process.

-The second — a theory allows correct prediction of experimental results.

-Both criteria seem convincing.
-But are they sufficient to consider a theory correct?
-No.

-Let us consider a simple example.
-The formulas used to calculate electrical circuits work flawlessly.
-They allow the construction of devices, machines, and systems of any complexity.
-Engineers use them every day and obtain precise results.
-But what exactly stands behind these formulas in terms of physical essence?
-What is electric current — science does not know.
-What is voltage in the physical sense — it does not know.
-What are electrical resistance, magnetic field, electromagnetic induction — it does not know.

-The formulas work.
-The calculations are correct.
-The predictions come true.
-But there is no understanding.
+In official science, it is customary to trust two criteria for a theory's success:

+1. The ability to accurately calculate a process using formulas
+2. The ability to correctly predict the results of experiments

+Both criteria are indispensable for engineering practice, but absolutely insufficient for a physical understanding of nature.
+They answer the question "what is happening?", but remain utterly silent on "how and why?".

+A prime example is electrodynamics.
+Formulas for calculating electrical circuits work flawlessly, enabling the creation of highly complex technology.
+Yet, official physics still does not know what electric current, voltage, resistance, or a magnetic field actually are in terms of their inner physical essence.
+The calculations are correct, the technologies work, but there is no fundamental understanding.

-This means that the two traditional criteria — correct calculation and correct prediction — are necessary for practice, but insufficient for understanding.
-They tell us what happens.
-But they do not tell us how and why.
+This implies that the two traditional criteria — accurate calculation and correct prediction — are necessary for practice, but insufficient for understanding.
+Technology evolves through practice and experimentation, not through the quest for theoretical root causes.
+Remember: "Shut up and calculate"?

-So what is a sufficient criterion?
+What, then, is the sufficient criterion?
-There is only one.
-**A process or phenomenon can be considered truly understood only when the mechanism of its action is explained step by step.** Not described mathematically — but explained mechanically: what acts on what, through what the influence is transmitted, and why this exact result occurs.
-If the mechanism is not explained, the process remains in the category of the not understood, no matter how many precise formulas describe it.
+There is only one sufficient criterion of truth: **a phenomenon can be considered correctly understood only when the mechanism of its action is explained step by step.** It is necessary to clearly demonstrate: what physically acts upon what, through which medium this interaction is transmitted, and why exactly this result occurs.
+Without a mechanical justification, a process remains misunderstood, no matter how many precise equations describe it.

-Let us apply this criterion to modern physics — and the picture becomes sobering.
-Almost no fundamental phenomenon has an explained mechanism.
-There are descriptions.
-There are formulas.
-There are working technologies.
-But there is no mechanism.
+If we apply this criterion to modern physics, the picture becomes sobering.
+Not a single fundamental phenomenon has an explained mechanism.
+Science easily calculates the force that holds people on Earth and calls it "gravity."
+Yet, it is incapable of explaining the exact mechanism that keeps a human being on the planet.
+There is a formula, but there is no mechanism.

-Let us take the simplest example.
-Why do people living in Australia not fall into space?
-Why do they walk “upside down” relative to people in the northern hemisphere and notice nothing unusual?

-Science answers: gravity.
-But what gravity is physically — what mechanism holds people on the surface of a planet — it cannot explain.
-There is a formula.
-There is no mechanism.

-If fundamental science cannot explain the mechanism of such an ordinary phenomenon — why we do not fall — then what is the point of speaking about a deep understanding of nature?
+If fundamental science cannot explain the mechanism of an everyday phenomenon — "why we do not fall off the planet" — then what is the point of speaking about a deep understanding of nature?

-The aol model applies precisely this criterion — explanation of the mechanism and nothing else.
-Every phenomenon is considered through the question: what exactly presses on what, through what the interaction is transmitted, what is the step-by-step mechanism of the process?
-If there is no answer — the phenomenon is not considered understood.
+Aol physics utilizes the criterion of mechanical causality exclusively.
+Here, any process is examined through specific questions: what exactly presses against what, through what is the interaction transmitted, and what is the step-by-step mechanism of the process?
+If there is no answer, the phenomenon is not considered understood.